Neurotoxin0/OpenWrt/README_EN.md

 ----

 + For BuildInfo and compiled luci packages, please visit the workflow
-- Considering the size of the img file, it is recommended to download the corresponding zip file from the workflow and unzip it (~ 110mb)
+- Considering the size of the img file, it is recommended to download the corresponding zip file from the workflow and unzip it (~ 300 mb)
 + [WorkFlow](https://github.com/Neurotoxin0/OpenWrt/actions "WorkFlow")